Developing positive student-teacher relationships is a breeze when you practice these ten ways to connect with students.

 4. Develop Strategies to Deal with Stress and Frustration

 - Music – Play relaxing music at appropriate times in the classroom.
-By doing so, you bring down the stress level of the classroom.
-Lowering the lights may help, as well.
+By doing so, you reduce the stress level in the school.
+Lowering the lights may also help.
 Try a classical music or productivity playlist to encourage focus and a calm environment for all!

 - Organization – Stay organized!
 Disorganization can cause us to miss opportunities to connect with students.
 Keep an orderly and well-run system of classroom organization to alleviate some of the pressure.